 Mr. Brass has testified on behalf of the New Jersey State Bar Association before the New Jersey Senate Budget and Appropriations Committee and the New Jersey Assembly Judiciary Committee, relative to proposed legislation concerning bail reform and speedy trial issues.
 He has served as the Chair of the State Bar Association’s Ad Hoc Committee on the Prosecutors Study Commission, and as a member of the State Bar Association’s Mandatory CLE Advisory Committee.

-Mr. Brass recently lectured at a legal conference in Madrid, Spain on Criminal Law Practice.
+In November 2018, Mr. Brass moderated a Criminal Law Panel, at a legal conference in Rome, Italy, where he spoke on the topic of “Insurance Fraud, as Relating to the Medical Professional”.
+In 2017, Mr. Brass lectured at a legal conference in Madrid, Spain on Criminal Law Practice.
 He also lectured at a legal conference in Paris, France on the topic of Bail Reform and Speedy Trial Issues.
 Mr. Brass has lectured at legal conferences in Rome, Italy on the topic of Forfeiture and Debarment; in Dublin, Ireland on the topic of White-Collar Crime and Money Laundering; and in Las Vegas, Nevada on the topic of Prosecutorial Misconduct.
 He has been on the faculty of the National Association of Attorneys General White Collar Crime Trial Program at Washington University in St. Louis, Missouri.
 Mr. Brass is a frequent moderator and lecturer for continuing legal education courses for attorneys for the New Jersey Institute for Continuing Legal Education as well as the New Jersey State Bar Association, and taught trial advocacy courses to Deputy Attorneys General (from Criminal, Civil and Gaming Enforcement Divisions) and Assistant County Prosecutors (from the twenty-one County Prosecutors’ Offices) for the New Jersey Attorney General’s Office Advocacy Institute.